 As I grew older, I began to understand that writing could be a powerful tool to get a message across.

 I went on to study English Literature and Sociology and then Journalism and Media Communications.
 After college secured a junior journalism role in the well regarded retail trade magazine Checkout Magazine.
 Shortly after, I was offered an internship in Leinster House in Dublin for the then party in Government.

 At twenty two years of age, I was pretty lucky to be exposed to the workings of a busy political press office and so decided to make the most of my three month internship.

 Within six months I was appointed Editor for a new party political newspaper, The Nation.
-All of a sudden, I had access to, and could request an interview with, whatever Minister I wanted and went to Brussels as part of a spread highlighting the work of MEP’s.
+All of a sudden, I had access to, and could request an interview with, whatever Minister I wished and went to Brussels as part of a spread highlighting the work of MEP’s.
 In the run up to the 2007 election, then aged 25 years old, I attended weekly strategy meetings with PR mastermind PJ O’ Hara.
 I also got the opportunity to exchange insights in London with those working on a newspaper for the then London Mayor at the time, Ken Livingstone.